Confidential Compute

 Confidential GPU Pods

-Hardware-attested GPU pods powered by Intel TDX and Bittensor Subnet 4 (Targon).
-Your data is encrypted in use, at rest, and in transit via the Targon Virtual Machine (TVM).
+Hardware-sealed GPU pods powered by Intel TDX with Protected PCIe.
+Your data is encrypted in use, in memory, and in transit — the host operator cannot inspect the workload.

 Intel TDX Attestation